Albertino2020/cex.io-trading-bot/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- I give credit to the ASD whose I borrowed part of the CEX.io API access code that was used in this project.

 ## 📝 License